openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 @endsphinxdirective

 When Python API is used, there is no way to implement a custom OpenVINO operation.
-Also, even if custom OpenVINO operation is implemented in C++ and loaded into the runtime by a shared library, there is still no way to add a frontend mapping extension that refers to this custom operation.
+Even if custom OpenVINO operation is implemented in C++ and loaded into the runtime by a shared library, there is still no way to add a frontend mapping extension that refers to this custom operation.
 In this case, use C++ shared library approach to implement both operations semantics and framework mapping.

-You may still use Python to map and decompose operations when only operations from the standard OpenVINO operation set are used.
+Python can still be used to map and decompose operations when only operations from the standard OpenVINO operation set are used.

 ### Create a Library with Extensions

 An extension library should be created in the following cases:
- - Conversion of a model with custom operations in Model Optimizer
+ - Conversion of a model with custom operations in Model Optimizer.
  - Loading a model with custom operations in a Python application.
 This applies to both framework model and OpenVINO IR.
  - Loading models with custom operations in tools that support loading extensions from a library, for example the `benchmark_app`.